-As the largest, hottest, and lowest National Park in the contiguous United States (that means everywhere but Alaska and Hawaii), Death Valley is truly a once-in-a-lifetime experience and a must for any nature lover.
-However, with so much land to explore, it can be overwhelming to know where to begin.
-This Death Valley Itinerary will help you figure out how to make the most out of 2 to 3 days in Death Valley.
+As the largest, hottest, and lowest National Park in the contiguous United States (that means everywhere but Alaska and Hawaii), planning a Death Valley itinerary is truly a once-in-a-lifetime experience and a must for any nature lover.

 How Many Days in Death Valley?

 Death Valley is a sprawling desert location with endless acres of land to explore (3,422,024 acres to be exact).
 As the largest National Park outside of Alaska, you might think it would require weeks to explore the park.

 However, much of the park is inaccessible and even dangerous (think getting stranded in the desert danger, as opposed to the wildlife danger other US parks might evoke).

 So when trying to decide how many days to spend in Death Valley, it’s more about the driving distance between all the key sites and best hikes than it is about trying to view every inch of the multi-million acres of desert.